Basingstoke Bison: History

 Following financial problems, which had resulted in the departure of a number of players (including starting netminder Stevie Lyle), Taylor relinquished ownership of the Bison and the team's new owner was announced as Tomas Enerston by Planet Ice on 8 November 2007.
 Less than a year later, following further financial difficulty, Planet Ice put together a rescue package to keep Bison on the ice until the end of the 2008/09 season.

 On 25 March 2009, the Bison released a statement confirming that they would be joining the EPL for the 2009/10 season.
 Entry to the EPIHL was confirmed on 15 April 2009, and Steve Moria took over as head coach the following day.

 After Moria's departure at the end of the 2011–2012 season, it was announced that Doug Sheppard would return as the Bison head coach for the 2012–2013 season.
 In March 2013, Sheppard signed another deal with the Basingstoke Bison to continue as head coach for the 2013–2014 season.

 The Basingstoke Bison won the 15/16 English Premier League title, under Doug Sheppard as coach.
 This ended their silverware drought of 23 years.

 The 2017/18 season was arguably the Bison's greatest ever season.
 Remaining under Doug Sheppard, they secured a historic treble by winning the NIHL 1 South league, NIHL 1 South playoffs and finally the NIHL Final Four playoffs.

 In 2018/19, the Bison had a major squad rebuild, with just 7 players remaining at the club from the previous season.
 With Doug Sheppard joining rivals Bracknell Bees, the Bison brought in British ice hockey veteran Ashley Tait as a player-coach.
 With Coventry Blaze legend Russell Cowley and imports Richard Bordowski and Michal Klejna, the Bison achieved an unlikely 3rd place finish in the league, and made their way to the cup final, which they lost to the Peterborough Phantoms.

+Basingstoke announced they would sit out the 2023/24 NIHL season due to rink upgrade works.

+After a two-year hiatus, Basingstoke announced their return to play for the 2025/26 NIHL season under new ownership Steve Nell & Rob Firmin.